Madison HEART Bylaws

 -Sets and facilitates HEART meetings in September, January, and May.

--Solicits agenda items, creates and emails agenda to the Yahoo group.
+-Solicits agenda items, creates and emails agenda to the group.

 -Ensures that meeting minutes are taken and emails them to the group.

--Solicits new volunteers before the May Meeting; announces the new volunteers to the group; and maintains a list of the current volunteers in the Yahoo files.
+-Solicits new volunteers before the May Meeting; announces the new volunteers to the group; and maintains a list of the current volunteers.

 -Refills any volunteer positions when there is a vacancy or if there is consensus among the volunteers that a volunteer is not performing the duties of their position.

--Holds votes for the whole HEART group on issues that arise at the meetings.
-Votes may be held by Yahoo polls, but members also need to have the option to e-mail their vote to the facilitator.
+-Holds votes for the whole HEART group on issues that arise.
+Votes may be held by online polls, but members also need to have the option to email their vote to the facilitator.

--Manages the Yahoo group to prevent spamming and scamming.
+-Manages the group email and forums to prevent spamming and scamming.

--Steps in to moderate conversations when HEART rules or the Yahoo Community Guidelines are being violated.
+-Steps in to moderate conversations when HEART rules are being violated.

--Cleans out the databases and files, removing out of date files and files belonging to lapsed members.
+-Cleans out the databases and files, removing outdated files and files belonging to lapsed members.

 New Member Contact